Otto L. Olen

 Otto L. Olen was a member of the Wisconsin State Assembly.
 He was born in 1867 and died in 1946.

 Biography

-Olen was born in Winneconne (town), Wisconsin in 1875.
+Olen was born in Winneconne, Wisconsin, in 1875.
 Professions he held include schoolteacher before opening a law practice in Manawa, Wisconsin.
 In 1911, he moved to Clintonville, Wisconsin.

 Political career

 Olen was elected to the Assembly in 1906 and 1910.
 Additionally, he was vice-chairman of the county board of Waupaca County, Wisconsin.
 He was a Republican.